Jaidon-Smith/jaidon-smith.github.io/_posts/2021-02-16-large-tensorflow-datasets-my-librispeech-journey.md

 In order to understand what DataFlow is achieving, I researched the underpinning idea of MapReduce
 * [Brief video that demonstrates how map reduce can achieve parallelism](https://www.youtube.com/watch?v=43fqzaSH0CQ&ab_channel=internet-class)

-# Issue 3: Generating the LibriSpeech dataset using DataFlow
+# Generating the LibriSpeech dataset using DataFlow
 It is now time to use the above knowledge to generate the dataset.
 Like the dataflow tutorial example I execute all of these commands from the GCP console

 **Setting up the virtual machine**